Albus Dumbledore

-Professor Albus Percival Wulfric Brian Dumbledore is a fictional character in the Harry Potter series of novels by J. K. Rowling.
-For most of the series, he is the headmaster of the wizarding school Hogwarts.
-He is also the founder and leader of the Order of the Phoenix, an organisation dedicated to fighting the Dark wizard Lord Voldemort.
+Albus Dumbledore is a fictional character in the Harry Potter series of novels by J. K. Rowling.
+For most of the series, he served as the headmaster of the wizarding school Hogwarts until 1997.
+He is considered one of the most powerful and influential wizards of his time, and is the founder and leader of the Order of the Phoenix, an organisation dedicated to fighting the Dark wizard Lord Voldemort.

-Dumbledore is widely regarded as one of the most powerful and influential wizards of his time.
-Renowned for his wisdom, kindness, and formidable magical abilities, he plays a crucial role in shaping the events of the wizarding world.
-As a mentor to Harry Potter, he provides guidance and crucial knowledge in the fight against Voldemort.
-Despite his benevolent image, Dumbledore's past is marked by tragedy and complexity, including his youthful association with Gellert Grindelwald, a dark wizard he later defeated.
-His philosophical views on power, love, and death are central themes in the series.

 Dumbledore is portrayed by Richard Harris in the film adaptations of Harry Potter and the Philosopher's Stone (2001) and Harry Potter and the Chamber of Secrets (2002).
-Following Harris's death in October 2002, Michael Gambon was cast in the role.
+Following Harris' death in October 2002, Michael Gambon was cast in the role.
 He plays Dumbledore in six Harry Potter films, which were released from 2004 to 2011.
-Jude Law portrays a middle-aged version of the character in the prequel films Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
-John Lithgow is set to portray him in the upcoming HBO series Harry Potter.
+Jude Law portrays a middle-aged version of Dumbledore in the prequel films Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
+John Lithgow is set to portray Dumbledore in the upcoming HBO series Harry Potter.